NethravathiU/EVCars/README.md

 # EVCars
-This Project Shows the Data of EV Cars Information Based on its model, Price and Other factors.
-One can decide which is more efficient looking at Power BI Visualization.
-Database was collected from Kaggle.
+This Project Shows the Data on EV Cars Information Based on their model, Price, and Other factors.
+One can decide which is more efficient by looking at Power BI Visualization.
+Data was collected from Kaggle.